legalimpurity/ExpandableRecyclerView/README.md

 Usage
 ------
 So you have multiple levels of data to display.
 Say you have countries then states and then districts to be shown in a sequential order.
-Countries will contain districts which will contain states.
+Countries will contain states which will contain districts.
 Therefore, you will create three classes, inheriting ItemObservable.

 ```Android
 public void onLevel1ItemClick()